Music production

 Will my UAD Apollo or other interface work?

-The interface stays plugged into the host studio Mac — that is where it does its work.
+The interface stays plugged into the host studio Mac — that's where it does its work.
 UAD Apollo, RME Babyface, Apogee Duet, MOTU UltraLite all continue to drive the host's audio routing.
 The streamed monitor mix is post-interface (after the Unison preamps, after the DSP plugin chain) — you hear exactly what the studio monitors would be playing.

 Your studio Mac, wherever the inspiration is.

-Install Remio Host on the studio Mac with the Apollo, the iLok, and the plugin chain.
-Install the client on the iPad, MacBook, or PC you take on tour.
-Pair once with a 6-digit code — the same Logic, the same Ableton, the same Pro Tools, now reachable from the tour bus, the hotel, the kitchen.
+Install Remio Host on the studio Mac with the Apollo, the iLok and the plugin chain, the client on the iPad you take on tour, and pair once with a 4-digit code — free, no account, no card.